 Transitive verbs have an object to receive the action.
 Intransitive verbs do not need an object to receive the action.
-Givel the country of the country of erm 2 - Week 3-4

 - Circle the verb and then underline the object in each sentence.

 - I baked some cakes.
 The bird sang.

 - We rode our bicycles.

 - He moved the table.
-I cried.

 - She painted a picture.
 The book fell.